-By using oatmeal instead of flour, I have increased the amount of fiber in this healthy oatmeal pancake recipe than you would get from traditional pancakes.
+By using oatmeal instead of flour, I have increased the amount of fiber in this healthy oatmeal pancake recipe that you would get from traditional pancakes.
 The addition of protein powder further amplifies the already high protein levels and adds texture.
-Foods that are higher in fiber and protein allow us to feel fuller, for longer periods of time, allowing us to feel more satisfied while supplying us with much needed energy throughout our daily lives.
+Foods that are higher in fiber and protein allow us to feel fuller, for longer periods of time, allowing us to feel more satisfied while supplying us with much-needed energy throughout our daily lives.

 Getting the right mixture

-Each unforgettably tasty morsel of this healthy oatmeal pancakes mix recipe includes oatmeal, apple, Greek yogurt, eggs, protein powder and a decadent tasting sugar free maple syrup to boot.
+Each unforgettably tasty morsel of this flourless banana oatmeal pancakes recipe includes oatmeal, apple, Greek yogurt, eggs, protein powder and a decadent tasting sugar-free maple syrup to boot.
 Each pancake comes out thick and moist thanks to the baking powder.
-Best of all, it contains no flour and it you are on a gluten free diet you can shop for gluten free oats at the market.
+Best of all, it contains no flour and if you are on a gluten-free diet you can shop for gluten-free oats at the market.
 Also be sure to make sure the Greek Yogurt has no gluten based additives.

 Pancakes for those on the go

 If you’re like me, life can get busy and it can often be stressful.
 It’s easy to get complacent with meals.
 Making sure you eat a healthy breakfast is not always on the list of priorities.
 The older I get, the more I realize how important it healthy eating habits actually are.
 Sometimes finding the time to eat seems like an impossibility.
 However, eating healthy and not skipping meals is so vital to good health.
 I have small children to tend to and I would like to be around a long time for them as well as provide a healthy lifestyle model for them to follow.
 I don’t want to be THAT parent.
 You know… The parent who points his finger at his children; endlessly lecturing them on what they eat.